julie-is-late/TensorFlow-Signal-Processing/README.md

 Predicted Output of Linear Network: [![Play linear generated output](resources/play.png)](https://soundcloud.com/user-185449259/linear-regression-test?in=user-185449259/sets/tensorflow-signal-processing-soundfiles)

 It's bad.
 Though it's not all that surprising, honestly.
-It recognizably sounds a lot like the training data, which indicates that we have overtrained on the dat
+It recognizably sounds a lot like the training data, which indicates that we have overtrained on the data
 Lets look at the numbers behind it and see if that tells us why it's bad.

 ```python